bashtanov/argm/README.md

 # Performance tests

-To compare the performance of the approaches listed above of one could execute `sql/perf-argmax.sql` and `sql/perf-anyold.sql` files.
+To compare the performance of the approaches, both listed above and alternatives, execute `perf/perf-argmax.sql` and `perf/perf-anyold.sql` files.